-Q. What is a computer?

-- Q. State any two features of a computer. - Q. Name two things which Human can do better than computers. - Q. Name any two types of computers. - Q. Name the computer which we keep on a desk or a table.
+- Q. What is a computer? - Q. State any two features of a computer. - Q. Name two things which man can do better than computers. - Q. Name any two types of computers. - Q. Can we keep all computers in our pocket? - Q. Name two computers which we can keep in our pocket. - Q. Name the computer which we keep on a desk or a table.

-After explaining the chapter, let the students do the course book exercises given on Page 11 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 11 and 12 of the main course book as Exercise.

-In Creative Assignment, activities like Hands-On given on Pages 11 and 12 of the main course book will enhance the ability of the students and serve as a Creativity ,Critical Thinking, Collaboration, Information Literacy activity.
+In Creative Assignment, activities like HANDS ON and In the Lab given on Page 12 of the main course book will enhance the ability of the students and serve as a Creativity and Technology Literacy activity.